ADVERTISEMENT

 Narcissus and Goldmund as Embodied Opposites

 Goldmund, by contrast, is all motion.
 Restless, sensuous, and deeply susceptible to beauty, he becomes the book’s vehicle for exploring impermanence.
 His life accumulates experiences of the erotic, artistic, violent, and domestic without ever quite coalescing into a unified identity.
-Women pass through his life as figures of longing or loss; moments of stability collapse into flight; even his artistry, once achieved, brings no real anchoring.
+Women pass through his life as figures of longing or loss; moments of stability dissolve into flight; even his artistry, once achieved, brings no real anchoring.
 He resembles characters such as Claude Lantier in Émile Zola’s The Masterpiece (1886), whose creative power becomes indistinguishable from torment, or Lucy Snowe in Charlotte Brontë’s Villette (1853), whose inwardness both deepens and isolates her.

 Themes and Symbols